ls2716/CommunicationServer/README.md

 anything.

 The identity is a string that is used to identify the endpoint.
 The identity can be anything and it can be used by frontend to identify the endpoint.
+If no identity is provided, the identity will be "Anonymous".

 The add_endpoint endpoint will return a json with the following structure: